jamesparkerbrown/Test-app/README.md

 ---

-🤝 Contributions

-Contributions are welcome.

-Useful contributions could include:

-- Reviewing phonics difficulty classifications
-- Improving word lists
-- Reporting incorrectly classified words
-- Accessibility improvements
-- UI improvements
-- Additional reading activities
-- Better offline behaviour
-- Pronunciation or audio features
-- Support for additional languages

-If you find a word that appears in the wrong difficulty level, please open an Issue and include:

-- The word
-- Current letter count
-- Current difficulty
-- Suggested difficulty
-- Reason for the change

-For example:

-Word: page
-Current: 4 letters / Easy
-Suggested: Medium

-Reason:
-Uses the silent-e / long-a pattern and a soft "g", making it less suitable for beginner decoding practice.

----

-🧒 Child-focused design

-Word Blocks is designed to be used by a parent or caregiver alongside a child.

-The app does not require children to:

-- Create an account
-- Enter personal information
-- View advertisements
-- Make purchases
-- Interact with other users

-The focus is simply on practising reading.

----

-🌍 Open source

-Word Blocks is open source so parents, teachers and developers can inspect it, improve it and adapt it for their own use.

-The long-term goal is to keep Word Blocks available as a genuinely useful free educational tool, rather than turning basic childhood learning into another subscription service.

----

 📄 Licence

 Word Blocks is released under the MIT License.

-You are free to use, modify and redistribute the project in accordance with the terms of the licence.
+You are free to use, modify and redistribute the project in accordance with the licence.

 ---

 ❤️ Why Word Blocks exists

-Sometimes a child doesn't need another complicated educational platform.
+Reading practice doesn't always need another lesson, game or platform.

-They just need a word in front of them and someone sitting beside them saying:
+Sometimes you just need an appropriate word in front of a child and someone beside them saying:

-"Sound it out."
+“Sound it out.”